GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

   Exporting Data.json
 </h3>

-<span style="font-weight: 400">Once you have finished entering and editing the metadata for your organization, you are ready to export the datasets to generate the data.json files which comply with Â Project Open Data Schema 1.1 version.
-This is done from the main Organization page, by clicking on Â your agency Organization icon on the left or by clicking on your agency Organization name on the top of the page.</span>
+<span style="font-weight: 400">Once you have finished entering and editing the metadata for your organization, you are ready to export the datasets to generate the data.json files which comply with  Project Open Data Schema 1.1 version.
+This is done from the main Organization page, by clicking on  your agency Organization icon on the left or by clicking on your agency Organization name on the top of the page.</span>

 <span style="font-weight: 400">There are three choices at the top</span>.